Left It in the River: Release and promotion

 "Left It in the River" was first released to Christian radio in the United States on July 18, 2025.
 It was premiered with a live performance at K-Love radio stations.
 On August 1, 2025, the song was released as a single to digital download and streaming formats.
 A live acoustic version of the song was also released on that day.

 The song was supported by the release of an official music video for the original version on July 31, 2025, and the live acoustic version on October 22, 2025.
+On December 5, 2025, MacDonald announced that she would be embarking on the Left It in the River Tour with Taylor Hill, which would visit eight locations in the United States and last from February 19 to March 1, 2026.

 Writing and composition

-Shore Fire Media observed the song to be "Driven by a steady four-on-the-floor beat", with a chorus that states, "Where is my guilt, where is my shame?
+Shore Fire Media observed the song to be "driven by a steady four-on-the-floor beat", with a chorus that states, "Where is my guilt, where is my shame?
 I left it in the river".

 Speaking for K-Love, Michaela Halfast observed "Left It in the River" to be a "praise party from the first foot-tapping downbeat".
 Comparing it to MacDonald's previous single, "Desperate", she noted that the follow-up "stands in stark contrast to her hit debut", saying that, "If 'Desperate' made you want to cry, 'Left It In The River' will make you want to dance," therefore, "solidifying MacDonald as an artist with considerable range."
 The song was inspired by the process of baptism.
 MacDonald spoke on the meaning reflected by the song, saying that:

 It is composed in the key of A♭, with a speed of 98 beats per minute and a time signature of 4/4.